canvasxyz/canvas-docs/docs/intro.md

 * ability to [read from chains](./docs/api#contracts)
 * a set of React hooks, and an [indexer/hosted peer](./docs/tutorial/canvas-hub)
 * support for [multiple chains](https://github.com/canvasxyz/canvas/tree/main/packages) and [custom data formats](./docs/custom)

+For developers, we provide an easy-to-use data store like Heroku or Postgres, which allows most application backends to be expressed in
+<50 lines of code.
+User interactions happen in near-realtime, and
+don't require transacting with tokens or cryptocurrency.

+You can think of Canvas as serverless functions for signed messages.

 ## Using Canvas